 Do I need an SR-1P or SR-22 in Alaska?

-The SR-22 and SR-1P are forms your insurance company files with the Alaska DMV to show you have the minimum required liability coverage.
-SR-1P is for two-wheelers, such as motorcycles, mopeds and scooters – if you’ve been caught riding without insurance or had your license suspended, you’ll need an SR-1P.
+Both the SR-22 and SR-1P are forms submitted by your insurance provider to the Alaska DMV to confirm that you meet the minimum liability coverage requirements.
+The SR-1P is for two-wheelers like motorcycles, mopeds, and scooters.
+If you’ve been cited for riding without insurance or have had your license suspended while operating a motorcycle, you’ll need to file SR-1P.

 What happens to your SR-22 insurance in Alaska if you move?